 This is a serious risk, but there is a solution.
 Tactilon Management can do provisioning and user and organization management as well.
-What’s more, it can do this over several networks, such as PMR and broadband.
+What’s more, it can do this over several networks, such as TETRA and broadband.
 Tactilon Management understands when a commercial mobile subscriber and a radio user are one and the same person.

 Learn more about the Tactilon Management solution.

 There is an executive briefing that explains how to make a success of introducing mission-critical broadband to public safety.
 Get your copy and you will also learn the 7 proven reasons why smooth evolution is so much better than disruptive migration:

 For a complete picture of your broadband transformation path, take a look at this helpful, ultimate guide to hybrid solutions.

 Editor's note: This blog post was first publilshed in November 2016 and it has since been updated with the latest information.